8 Simple Accounting Tips for the Self-Employed (in the UK)

 You need to keep track of what money you have coming in and what you are spending it on.

 There are a number of different ways to do this.
-If you only have 1 or 2 transactions a month, it is probably good enough just to make a simple list of them in whatever format you like best.
+If you only have one or two transactions a month, it is probably good enough just to make a simple list of them in whatever format you like best.

-However if you have more than this setting up a spreadsheet like the one in the video below is a good option.
+However, if you have more than this set up a spreadsheet like the one in the video below is a good option.
 If spreadsheets scare you, you can also buy an accounts book and record your accounts on paper, the old fashioned way.